korcsmarosgroup/ViralLink/README.md

   - Tab-delimited with one line per protein
   - At least 2 columns named *Accession* and *gene_symbol*

+5. Reactome annotations for human Ensembl IDs created specifically for ANUBIX network aware pathway analysis tool
+  - Required for network aware pathway analysis using ANUBIX ([*Castresana-Aguirre and Sonnhammer*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7423893/))
+  - Obtained from *https://bitbucket.org/sonnhammergroup/anubix/src/master/anubix_benchmark/* on 05-11-2020 and saved as *input_files/anubix_reactome_pathways.txt*
+  - Tab delimited text file with Ensembl gene IDs in column 1 and pathway annotations in column 2.

-5. Reactome annotations for all human UniProt IDs
+6. Reactome annotations for all human UniProt IDs
   - Only required for the *filter_networks_by_functions.R* script (which is not part of the Python wrapper)
   - Provided based on data downloaded from Reactome on 30/04/2020: *input_files/reactome_annotations_uniprot_300420.txt*
   - Tab-delimited text file with 2 columns: uniprot id column "gene" and a column of Reactome pathway names separated by ";", named "reactome"